kyclark/biofx_python/README.md

-# biofx_python
-Code for Reproducible Bioinformatics with Python (O'Reilly)
+# Reproducible Bioinformatics with Python

+Code for the book.

+# Author

+Ken Youens-Clark <kyclark@gmail.com>